 The bill would allow regulators to give licenses to cannabis retailers, manufacturers, and medical growers.
-The retailer license is required to acquire, posses, distribute, and dispense cannabis.
+The retailer license allows you to acquire, possess, distribute, and dispense cannabis.
 Additionally, The manufacturer license if needed to register a facility where cannabis will be grown.

-A future task is deciding if medical cannabis users will be able to grow from their own home.
+A future task is deciding if medical cannabis users will be able to grow from their own homes.
 That is because public health is a major concern for the bill.

 The bill would also erase convictions where people had less than four ounces.
 It would allow people with previous convictions to apply for a license.
 In addition, the bill outlines the creation of the Cannabis Equity Commission.
 The group would encourage communities who have been affected by cannabis to join the industry.

 Equity Applicants for a Cannabis License in Connecticut